SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/Workflows.md

     - `web_fetch_handler.py`: Handles the `"WebFetch"` node type, which issues HTTP/HTTPS requests via the `requests` library and returns the response as text, parsed JSON, a full status/headers/body envelope, or HTML stripped to visible text.
-The HTML stripper is a small `html.parser` subclass (`_HtmlTextExtractor`) defined in the same module — no third-party HTML parsing dependency.
+The HTML stripper is a small `html.parser` subclass (`_HtmlTextExtractor`) defined in the same module, so there is no third-party HTML parsing dependency.
 Supports `onError: "return"` so the workflow can branch on failures.
 Optional `proxy` field forwards a single URL to `requests` as `proxies={"http": ..., "https": ...}`;
       any scheme `requests` supports works, including SOCKS via the `PySocks` extra.
     - `curl_command_handler.py`: Handles the `"CurlCommand"` node type, which shells out to the system `curl` binary